caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Mon Apr 20

+Finally started writing the CTTI guide.
+I wrote almost all the English Interview section today.
+Progress [here](/ctti-draft).
+Also, we just crossed **135 subscribers** in the newsletter.
+I'll send the newsletter tomorrow.

+## Sun Apr 19

+No progress

+## Sat Apr 18

+No progress

 ## Fri Apr 17

 Wrote my first newsletter EVER.
 It's done but it's scheduled to launch next monday.
 Also, finally achieved **100 subscribers** in my newsletter!
 Time to move fast and ship.
 My next goal is not to get +100 more but, instead, to ship the Cracking the Toptal Interview guide.